 We are part of the Adult Basic Skills Department at CCC.
-ABS runs the GED and ESL (English as a Second Language) classes in Astoria, Seaside, Clatskanie, and Cannon Beach.
+ABS runs the GED® and ESL (English as a Second Language) classes in Astoria, Seaside, and Clatskanie.

 Clatsop Community College is in Astoria at 1717 Lexington Avenue.
-The Volunteer Literacy Tutor Program office is located in the old Student Services Center (SSC), SW corner suite.
-Click here for the Main Campus map.
+The Volunteer Literacy Tutor Program office is located in the old Student Services Center (SSC), Southeast corner suite.
+Click here to find the Lexington Campus.

 We’re here to help local residents gain or improve basic literacy skills.
 Many of our students are unable to enroll in regular classes because of long work hours, or because they lack transportation and childcare.
 We find and train volunteers who meet with and instruct adults in English as a Second Language, reading, writing and math.

 Trainings are held regularly each term, and tutor orientations are provided on an ongoing, individual basis.
 We assess all students and provide free study materials.
 Most volunteers commit to 1-2 hours a week with their student.